ZaynMady/Film-Production/README.md

 # Sql Folder

-Inside the SQL folder are three files, create_python_database.sql is the file that the python program calls to create the database, extract_data.sql has some select statements that extract some data and analytics from the database and the create_database.sql is the same as create_python_database but with comments that explains all the tables and triggers used in the design of the database
+Inside the SQL folder are three files, create_python_database.sql is the file that the python program calls to create the database, extract_data.sql has some select statements that extract some data and analytics from the database and the create_database.sql is the same as create_python_database but with comments that explain all the tables and triggers used in the design of the database

 # The Python File

-The Python file contains basically three sections
+The Python file contains three sections

 **1 The Projects section:**
-the projects section contains the three main functions which create, open and delete a project, the first two return a sqlalchemy connection in which all later functions use
+the projects section contains the three main functions which create, open, and delete a project, the first two return a sqlalchemy connection in which all later functions use

 **2. the main add and delete functions section**